Life story OF His Majesty King MOHAMMED VI

 ‘His Majesty the King Mohammed the Sixth, Commander of the Faithful, may God gift him Victory’ became the official title of the ruler of Morocco.

 King Mohammed VI is great companions with the King Abdullah II of Jordan.
 The two share a lot of similarities, as both of them lost their fathers around the same time and rose to the throne.
-They have been seen supporting each other openly a great deal of times.
+They have been seen supporting each other openly a lot of times.

 The King has a great number of supporters on Facebook.
 The ruler has an official Royal page, much the same as other royals, however the distinction is that King Mohammed beats the most prominent British Monarchy with regards to being well known on the social networking site.
 While the British Monarchy has somewhat more than two million fans, the Moroccan King has more than three million and developing, which is simply enormous considering the way that, about twice the same number of individuals live in the UK as in Morocco.